kj89/cosmos_node_monitoring/README.md

 4.4.
 Hit **"Save"** button on the left top corner to save changes to dashboard

+5. Congratulations you have successfully configured Cosmos Validator Dashboard

 ### Configrure Telegram alerting
 1. Open conversation with your Telegram bot you created with [@botfather](https://telegram.me/botfather) and type `/start` to activate bot